Emergency help is available if you or someone you know is in immediate crisis:

 Resources & Training

-We encourage all students, faculty, and staff to take the Kognito and MAPS online training modules to increase your confidence in identifying students in distress and referring them to support services.
+The Student Care Network encourages all students, faculty, and staff to consider additional trainings modules to increase confidence in identifying students in distress and referring them to support services.
+The following training opportunities are available:

 MAPS is a joint training initiative between the Center for Student Wellbeing and the University Counseling Center designed to prevent suicide in the campus community while promoting mental health awareness.